whalehub/awesome-stars/README.md

 ## Vue

+- [statping-ng/statping-ng](https://github.com/statping-ng/statping-ng) - An updated drop-in for statping.
+A Status Page for monitoring your websites and applications with beautiful graphs, analytics, and plugins.
+Run on any type of environment.
 - [ViewTube/viewtube-vue](https://github.com/ViewTube/viewtube-vue) - ▶️ ViewTube is an alternative YouTube frontend.
 - [KodeStar/audiosilo](https://github.com/KodeStar/audiosilo) -
 - [stirante/facaccimo](https://github.com/stirante/facaccimo) - A manager for cubari gist sources